mapariel/portfolio/README.md

 ## How to deal with image fields

 First when you put image fields, you need to install the python library Pillow.
 For some reason, it didn't seem to work fine in the backend-container.
-I added those lines in the **Dockerfile** in the backend to build Pillow package from the source in the alpine-based image.
+I added those lines in the *Dockerfile* of the *backend* folder to build Pillow package from the source in the alpine-based image.

 ```
 RUN apk update \